You have decided on the cat or kitten you want. What do you need to prepare? How do you ensure you will be a good owner?

 How to choose and use a cat flap for your cat

-- Scratch post – a cat will instinctively sharpen its claws and mark its territory by scratching.
+A cat will instinctively sharpen its claws and mark its territory by scratching.
 Most cats will do this outside but may do it inside as well.
-A scratch post will give the cat a place to do this and prevent it using the furniture.
+A scratch post will give the cat a place to do this and prevent it from using the furniture.

 Keeping your cat safe